thomasjungblut/tjungblut-math/README.md

 This is my own Math package.
 It features some daily math operations on sparse/dense vectors and matrices.

+Parts of this library are also featured in Apache Hama's ML module and power several algorithms there.

+I have worked on the test coverage and received 100% instruction coverage on the core math classes in the latest 1.1 version.
+Note that test coverage is not a very good metric for bug-freeness as many tests state implicit assertions.

 Chain Calling
 -------